standardnotes/app/packages/docs/docs/self-hosting/docker.md

     sed -i "s/server_key/$(openssl rand -hex 32)/g" docker/auth.env
     ```

+    **Note:** If you are running `sed` on macOS or BSD, change instances of `sed -i` to `sed -i ''`.

-1. Restart the server:
+1. (Optional) Restart the server:

     ```shell
     reboot
     ```

-1. This step is optional.
-By default, the syncing server will run on port `3000`.
+1. (Optional) By default, the syncing server will run on port `3000`.
 If you have a different service running on that port, you can customize the port on which you want to run the infrastructure by editing the `EXPOSED_PORT` variable in the `.env` file.
 1. Once the server has finished rebooting, log back into the server and start the Standard Notes server process:

     ```shell